Anatomy of a Golf Lesson – How I Teach

 Now, if you look closely at the list of problems above, it appears there are at least 4 or 5 things for this student to fix.
 And if you were to start out in the middle of the list by telling the player to stay down and swing from the inside, they might not accomplish any of it and would naturally assume they are incapable of getting better.
 However, if you had the same player start with the proper grip, it would almost force them to make all the other corrections out of necessity with much less coaching.

 Golf Lesson Summary & Blueprint to a Cure

-So for me, it is imperative to educate the student and give them an overview of how I think their swing works, sort of a blueprint of what we’re about to build.
+So for me, it is imperative to educate the student and give them an overview of how I think their swing works – I’m providing a blueprint of what we’re about to build.
 I’ll show what is good about the swing so the student doesn’t get suckered into changing something that was already fine, then I’ll show the errant swing moves and flawed positions.
 Finally, we’ll talk about what can be done to make it better and what order to do it in.
 Like building a house – foundation first, then the framing, and finally the roof goes on at the end.
 Now the student is fully informed about what is wrong and what to do about it, and as long as they are willing to follow the guidelines we set forth, improvement should be attainable and long-lasting.